 To connect to the MSU network and Internet, you must register computers and mobile devices with DHCP (Dynamic Host Configuration Protocol).
 You must register separately for wired (Ethernet) and wireless connections.

-Getting connected to the Internet
+Getting Connected to the Internet/MSU Network

 - Register your computer and mobile devices to access the MSU Network (wired) and MSUnet Wireless by connecting devices to a working Ethernet jack or MSUnet Wireless where available.